krisbock/AMLSamples/readme.md

 # AML-samples

 This repository provides examples as jupyter notebooks on how to use Azure Machine learning service python SDK.
-In order to get started with Azure Machine learning SDK, We highly recommend to go throughthe tutorials and samples in [Azure ML official repo](https://github.com/Azure/MachineLearningNotebooks) first.
+In order to get started with Azure Machine learning SDK, We highly recommend to go through the tutorials and samples in [Azure ML official repo](https://github.com/Azure/MachineLearningNotebooks) first.

 <br>